PretendoNetwork/website/docs/en_US/install/azahar.md

 Download the [latest Nimbus release](https://github.com/PretendoNetwork/Nimbus/releases/latest).
 Be sure to select a zip file labeled either `cia` or `combined`.
 Once downloaded, extract this zip file.

 Open your emulator's SDMC folder.
 By default, this will be located in the main Azahar folder.
 To get there, click `File` and `Open Azahar Folder`.
 A file explorer window will open.
-Enter the `sdmc` folder and paste the `3ds` folder from the zip file here.
-If everything goes correct, you should have this folder in `sdmc` alongside a folder called `Nintendo 3DS`.
+Enter the `sdmc` folder and paste the `3ds` folder from the zip file into there.
+If everything goes correct, inside the `sdmc` folder you should have two folders named `3ds` and `Nintendo 3DS` (with the `Nintendo 3DS` folder already being present).

 Close Azahar and re-open it.
 Click `File` and `Install CIA`.
-Navigate into the `cias` folder from the zip file and select `nimbus.cia`.
+Navigate into the `cias` folder from the zip file and select `nimbus.cia`, then click OK.
 This will install Nimbus to your emulator.

 ## Using Nimbus

 Open Nimbus within Azahar.
 Upon opening it, it will notify you that it's been updated.
-Click `Emulation` and then `Stop`.
+Click `Emulation` and then `Stop` to exit it.

 <img src="/assets/images/docs/install/azahar/azahar_nimbus_update.png" width=100% height=auto/>